CornellDataScience/computecluster/vllm.md

-# vLLM on the Compute Cluster
+# Using vLLM on CDS Compute Cluster

 ## Overview

-This cluster runs vLLM (high-performance LLM inference) with SLURM job scheduling.
+This cluster runs vLLM with SLURM job scheduling.
 The setup uses a client-server architecture where a persistent vLLM server runs on GPU nodes and clients submit inference requests via SLURM jobs.

 ## Architecture